KQuiggins/hugo_blog/content/blog/twenty-fifth.md

 author: "Kenneth Quiggins"
 ---

 Today I learned about the JavaScript map() function.
 The map function is an important concept to learn if you want to master JavaScript.
-The map function works by mapping all elements in an array to a callback function an returns the results in an array.
+The map function works by mapping all elements in an array to a callback function and returns the results in an array.
 Here is an example of the map function:
 ```
     const numbers = [1, 2, 3, 4, 5];
     const doubled = numbers.map(x => x * 2);